Zadar Walking Tour: A Self-Guided Walk to 26 Sights by JetSettingFools.com

 Walking tour of Zadar, Croatia

-A lush escape from the old town, Madijevka Park was built on top of a former military bastion and is one of the best places to see on Walking Tours Zadar.
+MAP.
+A lush escape from the stone of the Old Town, Madijevka Park was built on top of a former military bastion and is one of the best places to see in Zadar.

-Directions: Make your way back down to Five Wells Square and exit walking past The Captain’s Tower.
-Take the steps that lead down to another square.
+Directions: Make your way back down to 5 Wells Square and exit walking past The Captain’s Tower.
+Take the steps that lead down to…

 Free walking tour of Zadar, Croatia